 All ValueRepresentations contain a base set of objects describing its applied use.
 The RecommendedDataType is of type CodeValue and should contain a value reflecting a data type value (recommended: W3C XML Schema Part 2, but excluding string sub-types, QNAME, and NOTATION).
 The actual data type of the stored data content may vary (for example be of a broader type), but the purpose of this element is to capture the data type intended by the originator of the data.
 Likewise GenericOutputFormat allows the originator to provide guidance regarding the displayed format of the variable content.
 ContentDateOffset provides an alternate referent date for the variable content.
 For example, in a population survey the data may generally be collected for a particular date but some items such as the response to “Where did you live 5 years ago?” refers to a negative offset of 5 years from the general referent date.
 The attribute classificationLevel allows for definition of the variable content as Nominal, Ordinal, Interval, Ratio, or Continuous in nature.

+Note that the two attributes @missingValue and @blankIsMissingValue have been retained from DDI 3.1 to support users for whom the shift to the new separation of missing (invalid) values from valid values would be problematic.
+Best practice strongly encourages the use of the separate MissingValueRepresentation to differentiate valid from invalid values.

+ValueRepresentation substitutions

+All value representation substitutions contain the basic ValueRepresentation objects plus a reference to one or more of the specific delineation of the same type.
+Note that if multiple representations are referenced they must not have duplicated values.
+These include:

+CodeRepresentation

+DateTimeRepresentation

+GeographicLocationRepresentation

+GeographicStructureRepresentation

+NumericRepresentation

+TextRepresentation

+Within a Variable the representation of missing values is handled separately as a direct reference to a MissingValuesDelineation structure.
+This may also be declared as a default MissingValues within a LogicalRecord or within a PhysicalInstance.

 ResponseDomain (abstract)

-As the abstract head of a substitution group ResponseDomain provides the following structural objects for all members of the substitution group.

-ResponseDomainType
+Response Domain serves as an abstract head of the substitution group Response Domain.
+Any member of the substitution group can be used as a substitution for d:ResponseDomain wherever it occurs.
+All members of this group use a specified Representation Base Type (ex.
+NumericRepresentationBaseType) as their extension base thereby providing the same set of content as contained in related Value Representation.
+All members of the substitution group ResponseDomain also provide the following objects.

+r:Label (0..n)

+r:Description (0..1)

 r:OutParameter (0..1)

-ResponseCardinality (0..1)
+r:ResponseCardinality (0..1)

 @maxResponses